nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** September 11th is the day in 1526 that the Ottoman army occupies Buda after the crushing Hungarian defeat in the Battle of Mohács.
+**<b>📌 Daily Fact:</b>** September 12th is the day in 1999 that Indonesia announces it will allow international peace-keepers into East Timor.

 ---